AustinStarling/RealEstate/README.md

-# RealEstate made using PERN stack to showcase residential property listings for potential clients
+# A Real Estate application made using PERN stack to showcase residential property listings for potential clients, as well as rental listings if necessary.
-# Capability to show rental listings as well